Itinerary: Piacenza, Graziano Visconti, Castell'Arquato, Salsomaggiore, Fidenza

 Leaving the ruins of Velleia and after about 20 km of driving, you will get to Castell'Arquato (pic n°3).
 Located at the top of a hill, this picturesque village has very ancient origins.
 Probably it was inhabited even in ancient times by primitive peoples.
 Later, it has been disputed for centuries between the Sforza family of Milan and the Santa Fiora family.
 At the end of the fightings, the latter placed the village under the rules of the Farnese family.
 The heart of the village is the square overlooked by the Romanesque Collegiate Church, the Visconti Fortress and the Praetorian Palace built at the end of 1200.
 Noteworthy is the Geological Museum, housed in the Farnese Tower, that exhibits some fossils from the Pliocene-Pleistocene epoch.

 Through another 20 km of secondary roads, you can reach Salsomaggiore Terme (pic n°5), a renowned spa resort nestled in a green valley among the foothills of the Parma Apennines.
 Since the beginning of the nineteenth century, when the therapeutic properties of the waters of the area were discovered, Salsomaggiore has been enriched with many elegant and well-equipped spas.

-Along the S.S.
-359, you will get to Fidenza, a nice village of Roman origin, known for its beautiful medieval Gothic-style Cathedral (pic n°6).
+Along your way, you will get to Fidenza, a nice village of Roman origin, known for its beautiful medieval Gothic-style Cathedral (pic n°6).
 The unfinished façade is flanked by two towers and has rich decorations, including sculptures by Benedetto Antelami.
 In the crypt is located the tomb of St. Domninus adorned with beautiful bas-reliefs of the fifteenth century attributed to Giovanni Pietro da Rho.